Cora L. V. Scott

 Cora Lodencia Veronica Scott (April 21, 1840 – January 3, 1923) was one of the best-known mediums of the Spiritualism movement of the last half of the 19th century.
 Most of her work was done as a trance lecturer, though she also wrote some books whose composition was attributed to spirit guides rather than her own personality.
+Married four times, Cora adopted the last name of her husband at each marriage, and at various times carried the surnames Hatch, Daniels, Tappan, and Richmond.

 Biography

 Cora Scott was born on April 21, 1840, near Cuba, New York.
 At her birth she had a caul over her face, an intact amniotic sac which is thought in some folk religions to indicate special powers.
 Her parents, though initially Presbyterian, became interested in the Universalist religion, and in early 1851 joined the Hopedale Community, an intentional community in Hopedale, Massachusetts.
 Led by Adin Ballou, the community was committed to abolitionism, temperance, socialism, and nonviolence.
 Finding Hopedale too crowded, the Scott family moved to Waterloo, Wisconsin later that year to found a similar intentional community, with the blessings of Adin Ballou.
 It was there, in early 1852, that Cora first exhibited her ability to fall into a trance and write messages and speak in ways very unlike herself.
 Her parents soon began to exhibit her to the surrounding country, and in this way she became a part of the network of trance lecturers that characterized the Spiritualist movement.

 Cora's father died in 1853, and in 1854 she moved to Buffalo, New York and became well known among the most important Spiritualists in the country.
 By the age of 15, she was making public appearances in which she spoke with "supernatural eloquence" on almost any topic put forward by the audience, all while claiming to be in a trance.
 Contemporary audiences found the spectacle itself incredible: a very young and pretty girl declaiming with authority on esoteric subjects; it was enough to convince many people that she was indeed a channel for spirits.

-Married four times, Cora adopted the last name of her husband at each marriage, and at various times carried the surnames Hatch, Daniels, Tappan, and Richmond.
 Her first husband, whom she married at age 16, was the professional mesmerist Benjamin Franklin Hatch.
 Over 30 years her senior, Hatch was a skilled showman who managed Cora in order to maximize revenue, much to the dismay of serious spiritualists.
 The marriage ended bitterly, but since the period of their marriage coincided with her greatest fame, Cora is best known as Cora Hatch.
+A British traveller, John A. Nicholls, who saw her speak in 1857 wrote, "commenced a flow of such rubbish as I think I never heard before; not one single idea, but, no doubt, a great command of mere words.
+I thought of Dickens's description of a woman commencing an address to Martin Chuzzlewit, 'Howls the sublime.'
+She talked about eternal melodies, and harmonies, and vibrations, and astronomy, geology, botany, painting, sculpture, everything."

+In 1865 she married Nathan W. Daniels.